medhan-sh/pwn.college_medhansh1/Processes and Jobs/C3-interupt.md

 ## What I learned

-1. To interupt an command is waiting on input
+1. To interupt an command is waiting on input from the terminal and causes the application to cleanly exit.
+2. To interupt we use ctrl+C

 ## References

-Add an references or videos you used while solving the challenge.
+NONE